A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Abstract

 \section{Abstract}

 The use of Bayesian adaptive designs for randomised controlled trials has been hindered by the lack of software readily available to statisticians.
 We have developed a new software package (Bayesian Adaptive Trials Simulator Software - \texttt{BATSS}) for the statistical software R, which provides a flexible structure for the fast simulation of Bayesian adaptive designs for clinical trials.
-We illustrate how the \texttt{BATSS} package can be used to define and evaluate the operating characteristics of Bayesian adaptive designs for various different types of primary outcomes (e.g., those that follow a normal, binary, Poisson or negative binomial distribution) and can incorporate the most common types of adaptations: stopping treatments (or the entire trial) for efficacy or futility, and Bayesian response adaptive randomisation - based on user-defined adaptation rules.
-Other important features of this highly modular package include: the use of (Integrated Nested) Laplace approximations to compute posterior distributions, parallel processing on a computer or a cluster, customisability, adjustment for covariates and a wide range of available conditional distributions for the response.\\ keywords: Bayesian adaptive trial, clinical trial simulation, adaptive trial, INLA, R package, multi-arm multi-stage, Bayesian response adaptive randomisation
+We illustrate how the \texttt{BATSS} package can be used to define and evaluate the operating characteristics of Bayesian adaptive designs for various different types of primary outcomes (e.g., those that follow a normal, binary, Poisson, or negative binomial distribution) and can incorporate the most common types of adaptations: stopping treatments (or the entire trial) for efficacy or futility, and Bayesian response adaptive randomisation - based on user-defined adaptation rules.
+Other important features of this highly modular package include: the use of (Integrated Nested) Laplace approximations to compute posterior distributions, parallel processing on a computer or a cluster, customisability, adjustment for covariates and a wide range of available conditional distributions for the response. \\